ashishpatill/JetPack-Compose-Basics/ComposableDemo/Readme.md

 - Text and Image Modifiers
 - How to import Image resource using drawable
 - Text Alignment
-- Scaling, cropping Image content according to device width
+- Scaling, cropping Image content according to device width, height
 - Box layout